an3-bit/Car-rental-website/readme.txt

 You are allowed to use it in your personal projects and commercial projects.

 You can modify and sell it to your clients.

-PROHIBITIONS:

-You cannot remove the credit link which links back to templatesjungle.com if you downloaded free version.

-You are not permitted to resell or redistribute (paid or free) as it is.

-You cannot use it to build premium templates, themes or any other goods to be sold on marketplaces.

-If you want to share the free resource in your blog, you must point it to original TemplatesJungle.com resource page.

-You cannot host the download file in your website.

 SUPPORT: